 - Milk collection bags: Tommee Tippee’s Closer to Nature pump is one of very few manual pumps that allows the user to pump directly into a milk collection bag instead of into a bottle.
 You can simply detach the bag and transfer it to the refrigerator or freezer.

-- Pump and Go milk pouches: In addition to standard bottles and milk collection bags, Tommee Tippee offers a fully compatible breastmilk pouch.
-The Pump and Go pouches are compatible with both the pump and standard Tommee Tippee bottle nipples, so you can use a pouch to collect milk and feed the baby with no added mess or waste.
+- Pump and Go milk pouches: In addition to bottles and pumps, Tommee Tippee offers a milk collection and storage system.
+Tommee Tippee Pump and Go pouches are compatible with many popular breast pumps including Ameda, Avent, Calypso, Evenflo, Lansinoh, Medela, Spectra and Tommee Tippee.
+The pouch works with a pouch holder and standard Tommee Tippee bottle nipple, so you can use a pouch to collect milk and feed the baby with no added mess or waste.

 - Breast pump adaptor: If you have another standard breast pump but prefer to use Tommee Tippee bottles for milk collection and storage, you can purchase Tommee Tippee’s standard neck breast pump adaptor.
 This small piece of plastic attaches to almost any breast pump to pump directly into Tommee Tippee bottles.